Azuchi Screens: History

 The sketches by Philips van Winghe are also lost.
 However, the Italian Filippo Ferroverde made two woodblock print copies for Lorenzo Pignoria’s (1571-1631) addendum, Second Part of the Images of Indian Gods, in the 1624, 1626, and 1647 editions of Vincent Catari’s (circa 1531-1569) Images of the Gods and Ancients.
 These prints are still there and often discussed in studies on the Azuchi castle.

 Most likely, the Tenshō embassy also presented folding screens to the king of Spain in the court of Madrid, but they left no trace here at all.

 Azuchi Screens Research Network

-In 1984, the town of Azuchi conducts the first research project into the screens at the Vatican, but no information is found.
-Multiple investigation attempts are performed by a group of scholars and government officials in the period between 2004 and 2016.
-In 2016, this resulted in the creation of the Azuchi Screens Research Network, a group dedicated ‘to finding these priceless artworks, or in lieu of the real thing, discovering vestiges, descriptions, or other mentions of the screens that might offer new insights into the screens’ composition, character, quality, meanings, or fate’.
+In 1984, the town of Azuchi conducted the first research project into the screens at the Vatican, but no information is found.
+Multiple investigation attempts were performed by a group of scholars and government officials between 2004 and 2016.
+This resulted in the 2016 creation of the Azuchi Screens Research Network, a group dedicated "to finding these priceless artworks, or in lieu of the real thing, discovering vestiges, descriptions, or other mentions of the screens that might offer new insights into the screens' composition, character, quality, meanings, or fate."
 The network sponsors two part-time researchers in Rome.